CLOSED CHURCHES WITHIN THE

 mortgage-burning ceremony at the 11 o'clock service on Sunday morning following

-the retirement of a debt incurred during the 11 years since the church was organized.
+the retirement of a debt incurred during the 11 years since the church was

-parsonage and garage, is 522,000.
-The church was established in 1945 with 12
+church, a parsonage and garage, is 522,000.
+The church was established in 1945

-formerly the Lake Wesauking Methodist church, which
+was formerly the Lake Wesauking Methodist church,

-Edward Crosser and the present pastor, Rev. E. J. Haskins, who has just
+Rev. Edward Crosser and the present pastor, Rev. E. J. Haskins, who has just

 resigned to take an Allentown pastorate.
 Present membership is 45, with an

 average Sunday school attendance of 73.
-Rev. G. A. Castevens,
+Rev. G. A. Castevens, district

-district superintendent, will be in charge of the mortgage-burning service.”
+superintendent, will be in charge of the

 The rebuilt/relocated building is